Protein secondary structure: Types

 The most common secondary structures are alpha helices and beta sheets.
 Other helices, such as the 3_{10} helix and π helix, are calculated to have energetically favorable hydrogen-bonding patterns but are rarely observed in natural proteins except at the ends of α helices due to unfavorable backbone packing in the center of the helix.
 Other extended structures such as the polyproline helix and alpha sheet are rare in native state proteins but are often hypothesized as important protein folding intermediates.
 Tight turns and loose, flexible loops link the more "regular" secondary structure elements.
 The random coil is not a true secondary structure, but is the class of conformations that indicate an absence of regular secondary structure.

 Amino acids vary in their ability to form the various secondary structure elements.
-Proline and glycine are sometimes known as "helix breakers" because they disrupt the regularity of the α helical backbone conformation; however, both have unusual conformational abilities and are commonly found in turns.
-Amino acids that prefer to adopt helical conformations in proteins include methionine, alanine, leucine, glutamate and lysine ("MALEK" in amino-acid 1-letter codes); by contrast, the large aromatic residues (tryptophan, tyrosine and phenylalanine) and C^{β}-branched amino acids (isoleucine, valine, and threonine) prefer to adopt β-strand conformations.
-However, these preferences are not strong enough to produce a reliable method of predicting secondary structure from sequence alone.
+Helical conformation in proteins is preferred methionine, alanine, leucine, glutamate and lysine ("MALEK" in amino-acid 1-letter codes) as well as arginine (R) and glutamine (Q); by contrast, the large aromatic residues (tryptophan, tyrosine and phenylalanine) and C^{β}-branched amino acids (isoleucine, valine, and threonine) prefer to adopt β-strand conformations.
+Turns and bends are preferred by glycine (G), asparagine (N), proline (P), aspartate (D) and serine (S), whereas the last two amino acids, cysteine (C) and histidine (H) show no preference.
+Besides this, proline and glycine are sometimes known as "helix breakers" because they disrupt the regularity of the α helical backbone conformation; However, these preferences are not strong enough to produce a reliable method of predicting secondary structure from sequence alone.

 Low frequency collective vibrations are thought to be sensitive to local rigidity within proteins, revealing beta structures to be generically more rigid than alpha or disordered proteins.
 Neutron scattering measurements have directly connected the spectral feature at ~1 THz to collective motions of the secondary structure of beta-barrel protein GFP.

 Hydrogen bonding patterns in secondary structures may be significantly distorted, which makes automatic determination of secondary structure difficult.
 There are several methods for formally defining protein secondary structure (e.g., DSSP, DEFINE, STRIDE, ScrewFit, SST).